 Interleaving

-During the mapping of an abstract package to a physical package, the data stream of a part or the Media Types stream may be interleaved.
-This document does not require a physical package model to support interleaving.

-An interleaved part or the Media Types stream shall be broken into pieces, which can be interleaved with pieces of other parts or with whole parts.
+When mapping an abstract package to a physical package, the data stream of a part or the Media Types stream may be broken into pieces, which can be interleaved with pieces of other parts or with whole parts.
+Pieces can later be joined together, forming the original stream, based on piece names, as specified in §9.2.5.2.
 Pieces in physical packages shall occur in their natural order for optimal efficiency.

-Pieces can later be joined together, forming the original stream.
+This document does not require a package implementer to support interleaving.

 Pieces exist only in the physical package and are not addressable in the abstract package model.
 A piece might be empty.

 A physical package may contain both interleaved parts and non-interleaved parts.
 However, it shall not contain both a whole part and a piece of the same part